-For over 40 years, Télécommunications de l’Est, a member of the Iristel family, has been a leader in telecommunications in the Bas-Saint-Laurent, Gaspésie, and Côte-Nord regions.
+For over 45 years, Télécommunications de l’Est, a member of the Iristel family, has been a leader in telecommunications in the Bas-Saint-Laurent and Gaspésie regions.
 What is our driving force?
 Our desire to offer the residents and businesses of this vast territory, products and services that are on the cutting edge of technology and meeting their specific needs on an individual basis.

-By building an Eastern Quebec communications network with five branches specialized in serving the business and consumer markets, we can now provide products and services via more than 100 telecommunications sites that we operate in tandem with our large network of partners.
+By building an Eastern Quebec communications network with four branches specialized in serving the business and consumer markets, we can now provide products and services via more than 80 telecommunications sites that we operate in tandem with our large network of partners.

 Through our affiliation with the Iristel group, we are expanding our horizons to serve specific markets on a Canada-wide scale.

-Whether you’re looking for a product or solution to meet the needs of your family or business, a reliable business partner to ensure the sale and service of your products, or if you’re looking for a stimulating job in a company that values its employees, all the information you need can be found on our website.
+Whether you are looking for a product or solution that meets the needs of your family or business, a reliable business partner to ensure the sale and service of your products, or a stimulating job in a company with a human dimension, it is with pride that we invite you to browse our web showcase.

 Our company values the human approach.
 We aspire to innovate and expand our expertise to create new solutions and offer state-of-the-art telecommunications services to communities and businesses.